About Canton Youth Symphonies

 Conductors

+He made his Severance Hall debut in November of 2021 with the Cleveland Pops Orchestra, and his Carnegie Hall debut in July 2018, conducting works by Fauré and Zach Gulaboff Davis at Weill Recital Hall.
+In 2019, he conducted the world premiere of Our Voices: Democracy Revisited by legendary jazz trumpeter and Oscar-nominated film composer Terence Blanchard.
+He was Co-Founder and Artistic Director of Apotheosis Opera in New York City, where he conducted fully-staged productions of works by Wagner, Puccini, and Strauss.
 Matthew holds degrees from Brown University and Mannes College of Music, where he studied under David Hayes.
 He served as a Julius Rudel Conducting Fellow with the Buffalo Philharmonic Orchestra, where he received mentorship from Music Director JoAnn Falletta.
 He is a native of Cincinnati, where he attended The School for Creative and Performing Arts before graduating from Walnut Hills High School.
 He swam competitively for the Cincinnati Aquatic Club and continues to train and compete through U.S. Masters Swimming as a member of O*H*I*O Masters Swim Club.
-He is an active member of Trinity Cathedral in Cleveland, where he sings in the choir, serves as a co-chair of the church’s LGBTQ+ Ministry, and a member of the Congregational Life Mission Team.
-He is also an avid skier, cyclist, triathlete, hiker, and devoted baseball and football fan.
-He lives in Cleveland with his fiancé, Andrew, and their dog, Woodford.
+He is an active member of Trinity Cathedral in Cleveland, where he sings in the choir and is a member of the Congregational Life Mission Team.
+He is also an avid skier, cyclist, triathlete, hiker, bourbon enthusiast, and devoted baseball and football fan.
+He lives in Cleveland with his husband, Andrew, and their dog, Pappy.

 In 2013, alongside Ms. Betty Smith, Beverly Bevington and S.C.
 Toe, she became Co-Founder of the 501c3 program En-Rich-Ment.
 This program gives inner-city children the opportunity to learn any musical instrument at no charge to the family.
 “In a society where we are connected through technology, music gives us the experience of having human interactions.
 We are able to have basic human relations and express our feelings through something that we all have in common; it gives us something to relate to.
 Everyone has a talent – music helps find it.
 I teach much more than just notes and rhythms on a page.
 I teach compassion, empathy, basic skills ie: reading/math, and how to work as a team.
 I teach LIFE through music.”

-In Ralena’s short career, she has achieved numerous recognitions including: The Williams Scholarship in Fine Arts, Mu Phi Epsilon Merit Award, The Gerald & Esther Garland Palmer – ‘32 Music Scholarship, Joseph A. & Rhea M. Jeffries Memorial Scholarship, Cecil T. & Marian H. Steward Award, The National Cabinet of Mount Union Women Scholarships, and Top 10 Finalist in the Canton Symphony Music Educator of the Year two years in a row.
+In Raylena’s career, she has achieved numerous recognitions including: The Williams Scholarship in Fine Arts, Mu Phi Epsilon Merit Award, The Gerald & Esther Garland Palmer – ‘32 Music Scholarship, Joseph A. & Rhea M. Jeffries Memorial Scholarship, Cecil T. & Marian H. Steward Award, The National Cabinet of Mount Union Women Scholarships, and Top 10 Finalist in the Canton Symphony Music Educator of the Year two years in a row.

 CYS Assistant